 - Changes to Your Fire TV App

-DIAL is an open protocol that enables your Fire TV app to be discoverable and launchable from another device via a second screen app.
 Amazon Fire TV devices support the DIAL (Discovery-and-Launch) protocol through the Whisperplay service.
-DIAL is an open protocol that enables your Fire TV app to be discoverable and launchable from another device via a second screen app.
-Both Fire TV and the second screen device must be on the same network.
+DIAL is an open protocol that enables your Fire TV app to be discoverable and launchable from another device via a second-screen app.
+Both Fire TV and the second-screen device must be on the same network.

 Note that DIAL is not a casting or mirroring API.
-DIAL only enables apps on a second screen device to find and launch apps on a Fire TV.
-In most cases you implement both the second screen app (to send a launch message) and the corresponding Fire TV app (to receive that message).
+DIAL only enables apps on a second-screen device to find and launch apps on a Fire TV.
+In most cases, you implement both the second-screen app (to send a launch message), and the corresponding Fire TV app, aka first-screen app (to receive that message).

 For more information about the open DIAL protocol and to register your app with the DIAL service, see the DIAL website.